-4.17.1 Time Setting
+4.16.1 Time Settings

-Choose menu "System Tools→Time Setting", and then you can configure the time on the following screen.
+Choose menu "System Tools \rightarrow Time Settings", you can configure the time on the following screen.

 Time Settings

 Time zone: (GMT+08:00) Beijing, Hong Kong, Perth, Singapore

-Date: 5 26 2011 (MM/DD/YY)
+Date: 1 2012 (MM/DD/YY)

-Time: 11 32 (HH/MM/SS)
+Time: 2 23 13 (HH/MM/SS)

-NTP Server I: 0.0.0.0 (Optional)
+NTP Server 1: 0.0.0.0 (Optional)

-NTP Server II: 0.0.0.0 (Optional)
+NTP Server 2: 0.0.0.0 (Optional)

 Get GMT

 Enable Daylight Saving

-Start: Mar 🕶 3rd 💌 Sun 💌 2am 💌
+Start: Mar 💙 3rd 💙 Sun 💙 2am 💌

-End: Nov v 2nd v Sun v 3am v
+End: Nov 💙 2nd 💙 Sun 💙 3am 💙

 Daylight Saving Status: daylight saving is down.

+Nate: Olisi/the POET ONTHis undets the time from the internet with the angulational equation

 Note: Click the "GET GMT" to update the time from the internet with the pre-defined servers

-or entering the customized server(IP Address or Domain Name) in the above frames.
+or entering the customized server (IP Address or Domain Name) in the above frames.

 Save

-Figure 4-93 Time settings
+Figure 4-77 Time settings

-- > Time Zone Select your local time zone from this pull down list. - Date Enter your local date in MM/DD/YY into the right blanks. - > Time - Enter your local time in HH/MM/SS into the right blanks. - > NTP Server I / NTP Server II Enter the address or domain of the NTP Server I or NTP Server II, and then the Router will get the time from the NTP Server preferentially.
-In addition, the Router built-in some common NTP Servers, so it can get time automatically once it connects the Internet. - Enable Daylight Saving - Check the box to enable the Daylight Saving function. - > Start The time to start the Daylight Saving.
-Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - > End The time to end the Daylight Saving.
+- > Time zone - Select your local time zone from this drop-down list. - > Date - Enter your local date in MM/DD/YY into the right blanks. - > Time Enter your local time in HH/MM/SS into the right blanks. - NTP Server 1 / NTP Server 2 Enter the address or domain of the NTP Server 1 or NTP Server 2, and then the Router will get the time from the NTP Server preferentially.
+In addition, the Router built-in some common NTP Servers, so it can get time automatically once it connects the Internet. - > Enable Daylight Saving Check the box to enable the Daylight Saving function. - Start The time to start the Daylight Saving.
+Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - End The time to end the Daylight Saving.
 Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - > Daylight Saving Status Displays the status whether the Daylight Saving is in use.